-Figure 4:1: OceanPrediction DCC's Virtuous loop towards the promotion of Ocean Forecasting
+162 Figure 1: OceanPrediction DCC's Virtuous loop towards the promotion of Ocean Forecasting

-- The description of the virtuous loop startscan start with the knowledge required to understand ocean forecasting techniques and their degree of development and implementation.
-The publications here-presentedin this special issue, and the future gap analysis mentioned above are part of this effort, which is centralized around the ETOOFS guide.
-This GOOS publication (Alvarez-Fanjul et al., 2022)).
+The description of the virtuous loop can start with the knowledge required to understand ocean forecasting techniques and their degree of development and implementation.
+The publications presented in this special issue, and the future gap analysis mentioned above are part of this effort, which is centralized around the ETOOFS guide (Alvarez-Fanjul et al., 2022).
 This is a GOOS publication that compiles the basic knowledge related to the different aspects of Ocean Forecasting.
 Now the Guide has been transformed into a wiki site under the OceanPrediction DCC website.
-This will - permit the update of content by the addition of community contributions. - This compilation of common knowledge will lead to serve as a valuable tool for capacity development, and therefore it will - facilitate the construction of new operational services and the improvement of existing ones.
-To additionally facilitate this task, - the OFCT will soon deliverhas delivered the so-called "Architecture Guide", available at the resource center of - OceanPrediction DCC website.
-This document will describedescribes all the components, and "internal wiring" required to - implement a robust forecasting service.
-The architecture is based on "building blocks", which will take the form of Data - 185 Standards and Tools.
+This will permit the update of content by the addition of community contributions.
+169 This compilation of common knowledge will serve as a valuable tool for capacity development, and therefore it will facilitate the construction of new operational services and the improvement of existing ones.
+To additionally facilitate this task, the OFCT has delivered the so-called "Architecture Guide", available at the resource center of OceanPrediction DCC website.
+This document describes all the components, and "internal wiring" required to implement a robust forecasting service.
+The architecture is based on "building blocks", which will take the form of Data Standards and Tools.

-- Once a system is implemented, it is required to operate it properly.
-To facilitate this task, the OFCT has developed the - Operational Readiness Level (ORL), to be published soon.
-(Alvarez Fanjul et at, 2024).
-This is a new tool to promote the - adoption and implementation of best practices in ocean forecasting.
-Thanks to its application, system developers will be able - to assess the operational status of an ocean forecasting system.
-Improving the ORL qualification of a service is a means to - implement best practices and standards in ocean forecasting, improving the system. - 191 The ORL comprises three independent digits designed to certify the operational status of an ocean forecasting system.
-Each - digit ranges from 0 (minimum) to 5 (maximum), with decimal numbers being allowed.
-These digits correspond to distinct - aspects related to operationality: the First Digit reflects the reliability of the service, the Second monitors the level of validation - for the service, and the Third assesses the various degrees of product dissemination achievable by the system. - 195 In the last conceptual step of the virtuous loop, the data will be integrated into interoperable frameworks, such as Digital Twins - of the Ocean.
-This will allow a richer exploitation of the data, extracting more information useful for science and decision- - making.
-The knowledge generated in this way will be incorporated into our common, closing the loop. - We intend that this compilation becomes a relevant part of the shared knowledge that forms part of this loop, describing where - 199 ocean forecasting stands today.
-By examining current methods and new developments, we highlight how important ocean - forecasting is for keeping our marine environment healthy and productive for future generations.
+Once a system is implemented, it is required to operate it properly.
+To facilitate this task, the OFCT has developed the Operational Readiness Level (ORL), (Alvarez Fanjul et at, 2024).
+This is a new tool to promote the adoption and implementation of best practices in ocean forecasting.
+Thanks to its application, system developers will be able to assess the operational status of an ocean forecasting system.
+Improving the ORL qualification of a service is a means to implement best practices and standards in ocean forecasting, improving the system.

+The ORL comprises three independent digits designed to certify the operational status of an ocean forecasting system.
+Each digit ranges from 0 (minimum) to 5 (maximum), with decimal numbers being allowed.
+These digits correspond to distinct aspects related to operationality: the First Digit reflects the reliability of the service, the Second monitors the level of validation

+182 for the service, and the Third assesses the various degrees of product dissemination achievable by the system.

+In the last conceptual step of the virtuous loop, the data will be integrated into interoperable frameworks, such as Digital Twins of the Ocean.
+This will allow a richer exploitation of the data, extracting more information useful for science and decisionmaking.
+The knowledge generated in this way will be incorporated into our common, closing the loop.

+We intend that this compilation becomes a relevant part of the shared knowledge that forms part of this loop, describing where ocean forecasting stands today.
+By examining current methods and new developments, we highlight how important ocean forecasting is for keeping our marine environment healthy and productive for future generations.